netdata/netdata/collectors/python.d.plugin/pandas/README.md

 ## Configuration

-Below is an example configuration to query some csv data from [london Netdata demo server](http://london.my-netdata.io/), do some data wrangling on it and save in format as expected by Netdata.
+Below is an example configuration to query some json weather data from [Open-Meteo](https://open-meteo.com), do some data wrangling on it and save in format as expected by Netdata.

 ```yaml
 # example pulling some hourly temperature data